Steps in applying to Interpreting Studies Certificates program:

 - Documentation of other professional development in the area of teaching. mentoring, leadership, and/or adult education is preferred.

-- Recommendation: Include recommendation from 3 people of your choice (at least one who can address potential to teach/lead/mentor and at least one who can address your competence as an interpreter).
+- Recommendation Information: Include recommendation information for 3 people, including their name, email address, and relationship.
+Our program assistant will send them the recommendation form directly.
+At least one who can address potential to teach/lead/mentor and at least one who can address your competence as an interpreter.

 - Pre-screening Assessment: After we review your program application, we will email you further instructions so you may complete this step.